firecracker-microvm/firecracker/tests/README.md

 ## FAQ

+`Q1:`
-`Q1:` I have a shell script that runs my tests and I don't want to rewrite it.
+*I have a shell script that runs my tests and I don't want to rewrite it.*
+`A1:`
-`A1:` Insofar as it makes sense, you should write it as a python test function.
+Insofar as it makes sense, you should write it as a python test function.
 However, you can always call the script from a shim python test function.
 You can also add it as a microvm image resource in the s3 bucket (and it will be made available under `microvm.slot.path`) or copy it over to a guest filesystem as part of your test.

+`Q2:`
-`Q2:` I want to add more tests that I don't want to commit to the Firecracker
+*I want to add more tests that I don't want to commit to the Firecracker repository.*
-      repository.
+`A2:`
-`A2:` Before a testrun or test session, just add your test directory under
+Before a testrun or test session, just add your test directory under `tests/`.
-      `tests/`. `pytest` will discover all tests in this tree.
+`pytest` will discover all tests in this tree.

+`Q3:`
-`Q3:` I want to have my own test fixtures, and not commit them in the repo.
+*I want to have my own test fixtures, and not commit them in the repo.*
+`A3:`
-`A3:` Add a `conftest.py` file in your test directory, and place your fixtures
+Add a `conftest.py` file in your test directory, and place your fixtures there.
-      there. `pytest` will bring them into scope for all your tests.
+`pytest` will bring them into scope for all your tests.

+`Q4:`
-`Q4:` I want to use more microvm test images, but I don't want to add them to
+*I want to use more/other microvm test images, but I don't want to add them to the common s3 bucket.*
+`A4:`
+There are two options to achieve this:

+1. Pass the `-i` / `--local-images-path` option to `testrun.sh`.
+This will use local versions of the images found in the common s3 bucket.
+2. Leverage pytest to build a self-contained set of tests that use your own test bucket.
-      the common s3 bucket.
+   - Create the s3 test bucket.
-`A4:` Create a new test directory as per `A2`.
-Then, another fixture file as
+   - Create a new test directory as per `A2`, and a fixture file as per `A3`.
-      per `A3`.
-Within that, follow the same pattern as in `conftest.py` to insatiate a `MicrovmImageFetcher` object using your own s3 bucket.
+   - Within the new fixture, instantiate a `MicrovmImageS3Fetcher` for your s3 bucket.
-      Finally create a fixture similar to the `test_microvm_*` fixtures in in `conftest.py`, and use that fixture in your tests.
+   - Using that `MicrovmImageS3Fetcher` object, create a fixture similar to the `test_microvm_*` fixtures in in `conftest.py`, and pass that as an argument to your tests.

 ## Implementation Goals